conlin-matt/SurfRCaT/README.md

 SurfRCaT has been bundled into a (mostly) standalone application.
 You won't need to do any coding to use it.
 However, the application is quite bulky and can take some time to download and install.
 DISCLAIMER: The app can only be run on computers running Windows.
 Additionally, while the app has been tested to run well on a number of different machines, I cannot guarantee that it will run without error on all Windows machines.
 Any issues should be reported to the Issues page, and I will do my best to amend them.

 Steps for obtaining the SurfRCaT app:
-1) Go to [this](https://drive.google.com/open?id=1os126s7bYrGzTo3P4jyUQcrrfWirl70l) link and click on the 'Download' button in the top right corner of the screen.
+1) Download the compressed tool at the link in the repo description (above).
 2) If using Microsoft Edge/Internet Explorer, select 'Open' on the bottom of the screen to open the application folder after it downloads.
 If using Chrome, click on the folder in the lower-left corner of the screen when it finishes downloading.
 3) In the Explorer window that opens, select 'Extract all', and choose a location to extract the folder too.
 The location must already exist.
 Click 'Extract'.
 4) Go to the extracted SurfRCaT folder, and double click to see its contents.